 Beniamino has received several first prizes and reached the semi-finals of the renowned International Competition Musica Antiqua Brugge (as a 19-year-old in 2014) and of the International Telemann Competition (2015) with traverso flute.
 Beniamino Paganini is artistic director of the Musica Gloria ensemble as well as performing regularly with ensembles such as il Gardellino, Scherzi Musicali, B’Rock and La Petite Bande.
 As a harpsichord accompanist and teacher of harpsichord, traverso flute and ensembles; he is associated with the music academies of Aalter, Gentbrugge and Overijse.

 Nele Vertommen’s (˚1999) interest in early music was sparked at the age of five by Bach’s St Matthew Passion.
-She attended oboe lessons at the Haasrode music school with Korneel Alsteens and master classes with Joris van Den Hauwe, Luk Nielandt, Karel Schoofs and Albrecht Mayer, to name a few.
+She attended oboe lessons at the Haasrode music school with Korneel Alsteens.
 When she was 14, she taught herself to play the baroque oboe.
 A year later she was accepted into the Conservatoire of Brussels and studied with Marcel Ponseele.
-In June 2017, Nele received her bachelor’s degree in Baroque oboe with high distinction.
-She also taught herself the recorder and took lessons with Bart Coen and Daniël Brüggen.
+Nele received her bachelor’s and masters degree in Baroque oboe with highest distinction.
+She also took recorder lessons with Bart Coen and Daniël Brüggen.

 Since her studies, she is regularly high in demand for ensembles such as with il Gardellino, Collegium Vocale Gent, A nocte temporis, La Chapelle Harmonique and La Petite Bande.
 For the past few years, she has been working with Beniamino Paganini on expanding the Musica Gloria ensemble.